rwt-9829/robot-simulation/README.md

    1.`main`: This is used as a testing branch.
 When play is pressed, the robot will go in a circle

-   2. `manual_drive`: This branch allows you to directly input left and right wheel linear velocities and see how the robot steers.
+   2.`manual_drive`: This branch allows you to directly input left and right wheel linear velocities and see how the robot steers.

 ## Next Step